 According to monitoring data from 2006-2012 conducted in the region (Sahri et al. 2020c), large aggregations of >100 individual bottlenose and spinner dolphins were frequently recorded in the area.
 Distribution of sightings indicate that bottlenose and spinner dolphins regularly utilize all parts of Wakatobi waters.
 This further indicates that Wakatobi waters and the habitats therein function to aggregate the species into groups of significant numbers.

 Sub-criterion C2: Feeding Areas

 The Wakatobi area has highly variable submarine landscapes with drop-offs and channels between major islands.
-Sperm whales are most abundant in the north of Wangi-Wangi Island (Sahri et al., 2014b) where the slope edges and drop-offs are located.
-These features are associated with upwelling points that force nutrient circulation, greater greater productivity and aggregate more prey, creating a very good habitat for this squid-eating deep-diving species.
+Sperm whales are most abundant in the north of Wangi-Wangi Island (Sahri et al., 2014; 2020c) where the slope edges and drop-offs are located.
+These features are associated with upwelling points that force nutrient circulation, greater productivity and aggregate prey, creating a very good habitat for this squid-eating deep-diving species.
+From Maxent habitat modelling, the distribution of sperm whale in Wakatobi was determined by chlorophyl concentration in the area (Sahri et al., 2021).
 Oceanographic features (e.g. upwelling current, bathymetric slopes, thermal fronts and mesoscale eddies) support high-densities of prey.
 Feeding behaviour has also been observed for spinner dolphins in this area.
-This was validated by direct observation when this species actively feeding at surface on schooling baby skipjack tuna and anchovies.
-Across many of sightings pods of the dolphins associated with seabird aggregations, equally feeding or foraging in this area (Sahri et al. forthcoming).
+This was validated by direct observation with this species actively feeding at surface on schooling baby skipjack tuna and anchovies.
+Many sightings of dolphins associated with seabird aggregations, and feeding or foraging in this area have been documented (Sahri et al. 2020c).

 Criterion D: Special Attributes